Pnictogen: Occurrence

 Nitrogen makes up 25 parts per million of the Earth's crust, 5 parts per million of soil on average, 100 to 500 parts per trillion of seawater, and 78% of dry air.
-The majority of nitrogen on earth is in the form of nitrogen gas, but some nitrate minerals do exist.
+Most nitrogen on Earth is in nitrogen gas, but some nitrate minerals exist.
 Nitrogen makes up 2.5% of a typical human by weight.

-Phosphorus makes up 0.1% of the earth's crust, making it the 11th most abundant element there.
-Phosphorus makes up 0.65 parts per million of soil, and 15 to 60 parts per billion of seawater.
+Phosphorus is 0.1% of the earth's crust, making it the 11th most abundant element.
+Phosphorus comprises 0.65 parts per million of soil and 15 to 60 parts per billion of seawater.
 There are 200 Mt of accessible phosphates on earth.
 Phosphorus makes up 1.1% of a typical human by weight.
-Phosphorus occurs in minerals of the apatite family which are the main components of the phosphate rocks.
+Phosphorus occurs in minerals of the apatite family, which are the main components of the phosphate rocks.

-Arsenic makes up 1.5 parts per million of the earth's crust, making it the 53rd most abundant element there.
-The soils contain 1 to 10 parts per million of arsenic, and seawater contains 1.6 parts per billion of arsenic.
-Arsenic makes up 100 parts per billion of a typical human by weight.
+Arsenic constitutes 1.5 parts per million of the Earth's crust, making it the 53rd most abundant element.
+The soils hold 1 to 10 parts per million of arsenic, and seawater carries 1.6 parts per billion of arsenic.
+Arsenic comprises 100 parts per billion of a typical human by weight.
 Some arsenic exists in elemental form, but most arsenic is found in the arsenic minerals orpiment, realgar, arsenopyrite, and enargite.

-Antimony makes up 0.2 parts per million of the earth's crust, making it the 63rd most abundant element there.
-The soils contain 1 part per million of antimony on average, and seawater contains 300 parts per trillion of antimony on average.
-A typical human contains 28 parts per billion of antimony by weight.
+Antimony makes up 0.2 parts per million of the earth's crust, making it the 63rd most abundant element.
+The soils contain 1 part per million of antimony on average, and seawater contains 300 parts per trillion on average.
+A typical human has 28 parts per billion of antimony by weight.
 Some elemental antimony occurs in silver deposits.

-Bismuth makes up 48 parts per billion of the earth's crust, making it the 70th most abundant element there.
+Bismuth makes up 48 parts per billion of the earth's crust, making it the 70th most abundant element.
 The soils contain approximately 0.25 parts per million of bismuth, and seawater contains 400 parts per trillion of bismuth.
-Bismuth most commonly occurs as the mineral bismuthinite, but bismuth also occurs in elemental form or in sulfide ores.
+Bismuth most commonly occurs as the mineral bismuthinite, but bismuth also occurs in elemental form or sulfide ores.

 Moscovium is produced several atoms at a time in particle accelerators.